ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 installed on the whole system, just in our project. `pip install django` will use Python's package manager to install the most recent version of Django.

-Now that Django is installed we get some new commands.
+Now that Django is installed, we get some new commands.
 Let's start by creating a project within Django, migrating our development database and finally starting our local development server for the first time to ensure we did everything right.